regarcher/MetadataMaid/README.md

 6. If this fails, go to your org and inspect Setup->Deployment Status

 ## Post Deployment Steps

-1. Go to edit your profile and set the Metadata Maid (Custom App Setting) to Visible and set the Private Dashboard Maid (Custom Tab Setting) to Default On
+1. Go to edit your profile and set:
+   - Metadata Maid (Custom App Setting) to Visible
+   - Private Dashboard Maid (Custom Tab Setting) to Default On
+   - Manage All Private Reports and Dashboards to true (this may be disabled if you are on a Standard Profile)
 2. All classes and pages security should default to System Administrator.
-If this is not your profile, you'll need to add yourself to those as well.
+If this is not your profile, you'll need to add your profile to those as well.
 You can get a list of the classes and pages from the package.xml which is in the unzipped package you brought down from Github.
 3.

 ## Future Dreams